-This field cannot be aggregated : it must have several separate values in order to create separate items and group the "Values" aggregation.
-This field is required.
+This field cannot be aggregated: it must have several separate values in order to create separate items and group the "Values" aggregation.

 This represents the main number value displayed for the items.

 This field must be aggregated : you must choose an aggregation function (SUM, AVG, ...)
 This field is required.